-Marks Description 41-50 A candidate should demonstrate under applied conditions: a very thorough knowledge of a range of equipment used in this activity, how to use it and look after it; an ability to plan in consultation with others, and in great detail, an expedition over three days, with nights spent at different sites/hostels, over a total distance of between 24-28 miles/40-45 km; an ability to interpret map information in detail and to navigate safely with great accuracy along undefined footpaths in an unfamiliar area; an ability to assess situations and after consultation take a sensible and appropriate course of action; an ability to apply advanced techniques; an ability to note the effects of nutrition and climatic conditions on the body, be aware of the effects the conditions might be having on others and take the most sensible course of action; an ability to analyse techniques in fine detail and make informed suggestions based on sound knowledge on how performance may be improved; an ability to plan, undertake and evaluate thoroughly a safe health-promoting exercise programme.
-31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of equipment required and how to use it on an expedition; a detailed knowledge of route and equipment planning in readiness for a three day expedition over a distance of 24-28 miles/40-45 km using different sites/hostels; an ability to interpret map information and to navigate safely with considerable accuracy along well trodden footpaths in an unfamiliar area; an ability to assess situations and take appropriate and sensible courses of action;
+Marks Description 41-50 A candidate should demonstrate under applied conditions: a very thorough knowledge of a range of equipment used in this activity, how to use it and look after it; an ability to plan in consultation with others, and in great detail, an expedition over three days, with nights spent at different sites/hostels, over a total distance of between 24-28 miles/40-45 km; an ability to interpret map information in detail and to navigate safely with great accuracy along undefined footpaths in an unfamiliar area; an ability to assess situations and after consultation take a sensible and appropriate course of action; an ability to note the effects of nutrition and climatic conditions on the body, be aware of the effects the conditions might be having on others and take the most sensible course of action; an ability to analyse techniques in fine detail and make informed suggestions based on sound knowledge on how performance may be improved; an ability to plan, undertake and evaluate thoroughly a safe health-promoting exercise programme.
+31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of equipment required and how to use it on an expedition; a detailed knowledge of route and equipment planning in readiness for a three day expedition over a distance of 24-28 miles/40-45 km using different sites/hostels; an ability to interpret map information and to navigate safely with considerable accuracy along well trodden footpaths in an unfamiliar area; an ability to assess situations and take appropriate and sensible courses of action; an ability to apply advanced techniques such as navigating accurately with a compass; an ability to seek out and interpret all useful information in order to use it for the success of the venture; an ability to understand and respond to the body's needs/responses as a result of the demands of the weather and exercise to ensure an accurate temperature and nutritional balance; an ability to analyse in detail what he/she and others have done and make judgements on how improvements to future ventures might be made; an ability to plan, undertake and evaluate in considerable detail a safe health-promoting exercise programme.